Skip to main content

 A frequently asked question is, "When should I post on social media?"
 It's a good question but unfortunately, there's not a magical answer like posting at 6 p.m. on Thursday will always ensure all your followers will see your content.

-In reality, the best times to post are different for each social media page.
-Your unique audience will have specific social media usage habits ‐ and these habits will constantly change.
-That's why it's important to review the Insights and Analytics sections of the social media platforms your agency is on.
+The best times to post are different for each social media page.
+Your unique audience will have specific social media usage habits — which will constantly change.
+That's why it's important to review the insights and analytics sections of the social media platforms your agency is on.

 Here's how you can access the insights and analytics data